Ring out the old, ring in the new,

-In 2017, one million plastic water bottles were purchased every minute globally.
+One million plastic water bottles are purchased every minute globally.
 Most of these plastic water bottles end up in landfills or in the ocean.
 Not only does the production of plastic water bottles contribute significant amounts of greenhouse gases to the atmosphere, their litter lingers, causing damage to thousands of terrestrial and aquatic species.
 Nowhere is this more evident than in the plastic islands floating in our oceans, harming wildlife, endangering ecosystems, and even threatening human health.

 Luckily, it’s easy to cut down on the usage of plastic water bottles.
 Instead of buying single-use bottles when you’re out and about, buy a renewable water bottle you can take with you and refill as needed.
 At home, drink tap water.
 If the taste turns you off, invest in a water filter.
 Not only does this reduce plastic waste, it can also save you money.

 Amazingly, we use even more plastic shopping bags every year than we do plastic water bottles.
 According to the Earth Policy Institute, nearly two million plastic shopping bags are used each minute and these bags cause the same issues as water bottles—their production contributes vast amounts of greenhouse gases to the atmosphere and their remains degrade our land and our oceans.

 Just like with plastic water bottles, it’s simple to cut back on your use of plastic shopping bags.
 When you go grocery shopping, bring your own bag to the store—it’s that easy.
 Many supermarket chains now sell cloth or other reusable bags to their customers.
 Also, in some municipalities, consumers must pay a tax for each plastic bag they take home from the store.
 By bringing your own shopping bag, you’re saving the environment while also avoiding an unnecessary expense.